pathikrit/sauron/README.md

 addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0-M5" cross CrossVersion.full)
 ```

-Note: Significant changes were introduced in [v0.2](https://github.com/pathikrit/sauron/pull/3).
-[v0.1](https://github.com/pathikrit/sauron/tree/3bde2a2f27094390465cb05ff7692066a3d98d55) used to have an interesting [recursive macro](http://stackoverflow.com/questions/28826053/scala-recursive-macro)

-The latest published versions can be found here: http://dl.bintray.com/pathikrit/maven/com/github/pathikrit

-This library is inspired by the excellent work done by @adamw in his [quicklens](https://github.com/adamw/quicklens) library.
+This library is inspired by the clever work done by @adamw in his [quicklens](https://github.com/adamw/quicklens) library.